UofT-DSI/visualization/02_activities/assignments/assignment_2.md

     - How could this data visualization have been improved?
       ```
       Your answer...
 I intend on changing this from a scatter plot to a bar plot (I attached a draft
-      version below that I'm working on).
+      version above that I'm working on).
 I'm willingly sacrificing some "honesty" in terms of presenting
       averages because I think aggregated information is just as valuable here anyways.
 In addition, I
       would want to keep error bars to still show variability.
 I also made the decision to bin the bar
       plots a little more aggressively as I have limited data at the very high effort levels and my goal is